 - Walk if you can (or rent a bike).

-- Choosing apartment or a hostel with kitchen over hotel will allow you to keep your food expenses lower.
-You can prepare some of the meals yourself, if needed.
+- Choosing apartment or a hostel with a kitchen over a hotel will allow you to keep your food expenses lower.
+You can prepare some of the meals yourself if needed.
 Note: We stayed in Stockholm Hostel that I booked via Booking.com.
-It had a huge kitchen area, great staff and simple rooms.
+It had a huge kitchen area, great staff, and simple rooms.
 We used their kitchen to make breakfast and dinners mainly and had the rest of the meals (snacks and lunches) while exploring Stockholm.

 I hope that this post about free things to do in Stockholm as well as the tips will give you some idea of what you can do in this city and more importantly it will help you plan your visit to Stockholm.